casdoor/casdoor-website/docs/how-to-connect/oauth.md

 :::

+#### Signup Flow with OAuth

+When users sign up through the OAuth authorization flow, they are automatically redirected to your application's callback URL with the authorization code, just like the sign-in flow.
+Previously, users had to manually click through intermediate pages after creating their account.
+Now the signup process matches the streamlined experience of signing in—once registration completes, Casdoor immediately generates the authorization code and redirects to your `redirect_uri`.

+Your application doesn't need any changes to support this.
+The authorization parameters (`client_id`, `response_type`, `redirect_uri`, etc.) are automatically passed through the signup process when users choose to create a new account during OAuth authorization.

 ### Implicit Grant

 Maybe your application doesn't have a backend, and you need to use Implicit Grant.
 First, you need to make sure you have Implicit Grant enabled, then redirect your users to: